-Secondary School Information Nights
+Virtual Secondary School Information Nights

-Information nights in Rainbow Secondary Schools will give students and their parents/guardians an opportunity to ask questions and explore options.
-All Grade 8 students and their parents/guardians are invited to participate in these evening sessions, regardless of which elementary school students currently attend.
+Information nights in Rainbow Secondary Schools will give students and their parents/guardians an opportunity to explore options.
+All Grade 8 students and their parents/guardians are invited to participate in these sessions, regardless of which elementary school students currently attend.